Pages in this blog

 The title refers to a boat, a small 30-foot steamboat helmed by Bogart.
 Hepburn and her brother (James Morley) are missionaries in German East Africa in 1914, at the outbreak of World War I. The Germans come through, burn the village and conscript the natives, and Hepburn’s brother is killed.
 Bogart comes through on his boat and helps her bury her brother.
 They board The African Queen and make a run for it.

-In may favorite scene, they’ve just run some small rapids, with Hepburn at the tiller.
+In my favorite scene, they’ve just run some small rapids, with Hepburn at the tiller.
 She’s thrilled with the ride, saying it’s the best physical thrill she’s ever had (close-up on her glowing face).
 More, more!
-At this point you know what’s coming, don’t you.
+At this point you know what’s coming, don’t you?
 Heck, you knew what was coming when you entered the theater, didn’t you?
-That’s what kind of movie this is.
+It’s that kind of movie.
 The missionary lady falls in love with the rough-hewn Africa hand and they’re making eyes and talking domestic and cute while on this barely functioning boat on a river in East Africa on route to destroy a German gunboat downriver.
 It takes quite a bit of improvising, dealing with hordes of mosquitoes, mud, reeds, and rain, and – wouldn’t you know? – they’re captured by the Germans and about to be hanged as spies – though the captain obliged them by marrying them before hoisting them up – when BLAM!
 They’re saved by an explosion.

 I wasn’t expecting that the first time I saw the film some years ago, though I knew that SOMETHING had to happen to make things work out, because that’s what kind of movie this is, but I was prepared this time.
 Still, it was a bit of a surprise, just a bit.